Automattic/jetpack/docker/README.md

 Uninstalled WordPress is running in [http://localhost](http://localhost) now.
 You can proxy to your localhost e.g. with [Ngrok](https://ngrok.com/) to be able to connect Jetpack.

+If you want to just quickly install WordPress and activate Jetpack, run `yarn docker:install` while containers are already up.

 To debug emails open [http://localhost:1080](http://localhost:1080).

 ### Start containers